My Approach to Helping

 Together, we cultivate awareness of feelings, thoughts, and emotional triggers, allowing our time of "holding space" to cultivate deeper insights and consider new choices between the stages of struggle and growth.

 My style is direct but warm, nurturing, and supportive.
 Together, we uncover and process new awareness and themes.
 I encourage a therapeutic relationship rooted in safety and trust, so that we can more fully explore emotions that feel overwhelming or inaccessible.

 My goal is to help you achieve personal freedom and independence, so you can lead a life of purpose and meaning.

 Therapy is a time and place where we can slow down and take a closer look at the obstacles and difficulties we face in our lives.
 I strive to create an environment of safety, non-judgment and compassion in order to make room for uncomfortable or overwhelming emotions.
 I work holistically to help clients understand the sources of their suffering and integrate all aspects of their lives into a harmonious and balanced well-being.

 During the therapeutic process, you'll discover things about you and your life that you didn't know before, experience your feelings beginning to change, and discover new possibilities and solutions.
-My style is gentle, warm, and non-judgmental.
-I work with individuals, couples, and families.

 Focused on awareness of unproductive ways and systems of stress, I bring a mix of compassion, hope, and a clear therapeutic approach for helping clients on their own journeys.
 Specializing in Anxiety, Abandonment issues and Life Transitions.
 As your therapist, I'll strive to help you uncover tangible solutions.